 Even though JFA outperforms the SVM-based methods, for practitioners we recommend to start with the two simplest approaches at this moment: GLDS-SVM and GSV-SVM.
-The former does not require much optimization whereas the latter comes almost as a byproduct when a GMM-UBM system is used.
+The former does not require much optimization whereas the latter comes almost as a by-product when a GMM-UBM system is used.
 Furthermore, they do not require as many datasets as JFA does, are simple to implement and fast in computation.
-They should be augmented with nuisance attribute projection (NAP) [28] and test normalization (T-norm) [14].
+They should be augmented with nuisance attribute projection (NAP) (Brümmer et al., 2007) and test normalization (T-norm) (Auckenthaler et al., 2000).